 Most significantly, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law.
 This statute marks the most significant action by Congress with respect to the pharmaceutical industry since adoption of the ACA in 2010.
 Among other things, the IRA requires, beginning in 2026, manufacturers of certain drugs to engage in price negotiations with Medicare, with prices that can be negotiated subject to a cap; imposes rebates, first due in 2023, under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation; and, beginning in 2025, replaces the Part D coverage gap discount program with a new discounting program.
-The IRA permits the Secretary of the Department of Health and Human Services to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
-We expect that current and future guidance and regulations, as well as their interpretation, will evolve over time.
-Although certain types of products are excluded from the IRA's negotiation requirements, it is unclear whether and to what extent our product candidates will qualify for any such exclusions. the impact of the IRA on the pharmaceutical industry and our business cannot yet be fully determined, but it is likely to be significant.
+The IRA permits the Secretary of the Department of Health and Human Services (HHS) to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
+HHS has issued and will continue to issue and update guidance as these programs are implemented.
+On August 29, 2023, HHS announced the list of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
+Tthe impact of the IRA on the pharmaceutical industry and our business cannot yet be fully determined, but it is likely to be significant.
 If we obtain regulatory approval for any of our product candidates, the IRA could substantially and negatively impact the prices we may charge for such products, which could harm our ability to generate revenue and achieve and sustain profitability.
+In addition, in response to the Biden administration's October 2022 executive order, on February 14, 2023, HHS released a report outlining three new models for testing by the Center for Medicare and Medicaid Innovation, which will be evaluated on their ability to lower the cost of drugs, promote accessibility, and improve quality of care.
+It is unclear whether the models will be utilized in any health reform measures in the future.